WoodwellRisk/woodwellrisk.github.io/_pages/risks/tropical_cyclone.md

 **How high will the storm surge be?**

 We can perform numerical ocean simulations to estimate storm surge risk at a location.
-See [here](/methods/coastal-risk/) for more information.
+See our [coastal risk methodology](/methods/coastal-risk/) for more information.